The person at the center of this case

 Start here

-Were any remains or debris recovered from the vessel or surrounding waters?
+Were any remains or debris from the vessel recovered that might provide clues about the sinking?

-Lee Ellis Spencer, a 26-year-old fisherman, went missing on November 26, 1996, when the fishing vessel Tamra Dawn reportedly began sinking near Clarence Strait, approximately 2 miles from Point McCarty south of Ketchikan, Alaska.
+Lee Ellis Spencer, a 26-year-old commercial fisherman, went missing on November 26, 1996, when the fishing vessel Tamra Dawn sank near Clarence Strait off the coast of Ketchikan, Alaska.
 He is presumed to have drowned in the incident, though his body was never recovered.
-The case remains unsolved, and anyone with information about the vessel, the sinking, or circumstances surrounding that day is urged to contact the Alaska State Troopers.
+The case remains open as authorities continue to seek any information about the circumstances of the vessel's sinking or potential survivors.

 Try asking